The BEST Places to Eat in Apia: 10 Best Restaurants 🍽️ [2025]

 Location: Corner Beach Road and Fugalei Street, Apia.

-Opening hours: 7:30 am to 4 pm Monday to Saturday.
+Opening hours: from 7:30 am to 4 pm Monday to Tuesday, and from 7:30 am to 10 pm Wednesday to Friday

 Location: Falealili Street, Malifa, Apia.